aliarham11/pipeline-api/README.md

-# pipeline-service
+# pipeline-api

-Pipeline Service is our configurable pipeline script executor.
+This is a configurable pipeline script executor / trigger.
 The pipelines in this service are triggered by sending request to the appropriate endpoint that attached to the pipelines.

 ## Project Structure Description
 - `config.yml` file